U.S. extends deadline for Rusal sanctions, aluminum prices dive

-WASHINGTON/MOSCOW (Reuters) - The U.S. government on Monday gave American customers of Russia’s biggest aluminum producer more time to comply with sanctions, sending aluminum prices into a tailspin but lifting shares of the company, United Company Rusal Plc.
+WASHINGTON/MOSCOW (Reuters) - The United States on Monday gave American customers of Russia’s biggest aluminum producer more time to comply with sanctions, and said it would consider lifting them if United Company Rusal Plc’s major shareholder, Russian tycoon Oleg Deripaska, ceded control of the company.

 Aluminum prices on the London Metal Exchange tumbled more than 8 percent after the U.S. Treasury Department announcement, which gives Rusal longer to sell off large quantities of aluminum it had been stockpiling in the wake of sanctions.

+Last week, aluminum prices rallied to their highest in years after Washington, in response to what it called “malign activities” by Russia, imposed the sanctions that will in effect choke off access for Deripaska’s businesses to the international financial system.

-Shares in Rusal, one of the world’s largest aluminum companies, rose 13 percent on the Moscow Exchange after the announcement.
+Shares in Rusal, one of the world’s largest aluminum companies, jumped nearly 18 percent on the Moscow Exchange on the announcement.
 Earlier, Rusal had ended Hong Kong trading down 8.4 percent.
-Shares of its U.S. rival Alcoa Corp slid 12 percent.
+Shares of its U.S. rival Alcoa Corp slid more than 13 percent.

-Aluminum prices rallied last week to their highest in years after Washington sanctioned Rusal and its major shareholder, Russian tycoon Oleg Deripaska.
-The Treasury Department said sanctions relief was possible if Deripaska ceded control of Rusal.

 Deripaska owns a 48 percent stake in Rusal “and controls the company via his shareholder agreement with other owners,” said Oleg Petropavlovsky, a senior analyst at BCS Global Markets.
 “It is not clear whether potential cancellation of this shareholder agreement would be enough” to satisfy U.S. officials, he said.